 A list of coats of arms:

-containing descriptions of over 8000 examples from books ancient and a bit less ancient
+containing descriptions of about 9000 examples from books ancient and a bit less ancient

 and as found around the West Country

 This Western armory is mainly derived from sixteenth and seventeenth and nineteenth century descriptions of the Devon and Cornwall, particularly listing armigerous families, and the heralds’ visitations of Cornwall, Devon, Dorset and Somerset.

 The list has been augmented by information from such commonly used sources as Burke’s “General Armory” and Papworth’s “Ordinary of British Armorials.”